wevexOP/Note-Taker/README.md

 Navigate to the developer-profile-generator folder using the command prompt.

 Run `npm install` to install all dependencies.
-To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3000` in your preferred browswer.
-The Note Taker app is [live on Heroku](https://whispering-woodland-84908.herokuapp.com/) for you to use as well.
+To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3001` in your preferred browswer.

 ## Preview:
 ![Application Preview](demo.gif)